 Let’s say you decide to create an info-product like a book.
 Once you’ve spent the time making the book incredibly valuable, thanks to search engines, you can link your book’s sales page on your site, kick back, and let the money roll in.
 If you want to increase your sales, you can write relevant articles about the book, do guest show appearances, and throw in some advertising dollars.

-I currently make over $36,000 a year from sales of my severance negotiation book in its second edition.
-I lose about 5% on each sale due to fees paid to Paypal and eJunkie.
+I currently make about $50,000 a year from sales of my severance negotiation book in its 4th edition.
+I lose about 3% on each sale due to fees paid to Paypal and eJunkie.

 The biggest downside to profitability for blogging is time.
 I spend about 25 hours each week writing, responding, prospecting, and optimizing.
 That’s 1,300 hours a year.
 Alternatively, I only spend around 12 hours a year on real estate if I don’t need to look for tenants and 30 hours a year if I do.
 Therefore, depending on how much you value your time, real estate can be considered much more profitable.

 There’s a different type of joy when running your own online business.
 I would describe the feeling more like “perpetual satisfaction.”
 Every day I wake up feeling like it’s Christmas morning because I’m curious to know if anybody shared my post or left an insightful comment.
+Nice reviews on my podcast provide a nice boost too.
 Can you imagine always feeling like a kid the morning before you’re about to open presents?
 Magnificent!

 It’s incredibly satisfying to put your thoughts into words and see an article make its way through the internet.
 You get a tremendous feeling of accomplishment when you create your own product that never existed before.
 The law of attraction dictates you will find your tribe of people who share your same interests.
 That’s wonderful.